devkopa/WhoKnows-next-gen/README.md

    ```sh
    git clone https://github.com/devkopa/WhoKnows-next-gen.git
    ```
-2. Add the environment file
+2. Configure environment variables
-   - Create a `.env` file in the project root.
+   - Copy `.env.example` to `.env`
-   - Request the `.env` file from the team.
+   - Update the values in `.env` with your configuration
+   - Get OpenWeather API key from https://openweathermap.org/api

 3. Update the git remote to avoid pushing to the base project
    ```sh